Saturday, June 18, 2011

 Hedden Park and Pohatcong Creek Make a Full Day

 I hadn't fly fished since '99, and the trout photographed here is the second I've caught on a fly rod.
 I've caught some bass and panfish, but have tried for trout very little with a fly rod.
-Now I've inaugerated what I think will prove to be a real effort.
+Now I've inaugurated what I think will prove to be a real effort.

 The bass moved about on the cruise, as they often do in ponds on sunny, summer days.
 Casting accuracy proved to be the key to catching them.
 To get a worm a foot or less in front of a bass often resulted in a quick rush and take.
 I had my Senko on the line as I walked up, but seeing a dozen or so bass at the surface, I quickly changed to my Chompers with its slow descent.
 Had I not spent most of my time scouting all the way around the pond, I would have caught many more.
 But the largest I spotted was 13, 14 inches tops.
 I noticed a pair of two-inch bass.
 These were yearlings!
-Just that, unless they have extremely fast growth, born this spring, which all other indications do not support.
+Just that, unless they have extremely fast growth, born this spring, which other indications do not support.

 Just another regular New Jersey pond with small bass.
 I suppose a three-pounder exists in there somewhere.
 But I can't mess around with little pop'n dockers and expect to catch that lunker I'm pursuing.
-It was a lot of fun, and brought back memories of catching cruisers in my youth.
+It was a lot of fun and brought back memories of catching cruisers in my youth.
 But a pond like Mt.
 Hope almost certainly has six-pound bass in it.

 Pohatcong Creek, writes Tom Gilmore in his very informative book, Flyfisher's Guide to the Big Apple: Great Waters within 150 Miles of New York City, has one of the best sulfur hatches around, with wild browns picking them off with abandon, so I came prepared.
 I found Ravine Road near Bloomsbury, Warren County, with ease, drove down about three fourths of a mile, parked, and waded in sneakers and shorts.
 To my dismay at first, the water ran off color due to recent rains.
 Immediately I felt sure those sulfurs would not hatch this evening, and I tied on an olive Woolly Bugger streamer with a weighted head.
 Sure enough, the only rise I saw in nearly an-hour-and-a-half, came splashing.